 Seeing Like a State by James C. Scott

 Focused on the problem of “high modernism,” James C. Scott talks about the simplification that comes with top-down bureaucratic and technocratic planning.
 These simplifications inadequately represent the systems they are changing and tend to result in disastrous consequences.
 While a technical and difficult book, it casts new light on activities that we engage in daily, such as the use of surnames, and how the state drives these kinds of changes to accomplish its goals.
-It is a useful reminder that despite our ideas of progress, democracy and so forth, the state has different interests than those of its citizenry, and frequently, the interests of the state result in catastrophic consequences.
+It is a useful reminder that despite our ideas of progress, democracy and so forth, the state has different interests than those of its citizenry, and frequently, the interests of the state are ruinous.

 Drawing and the Right Side of the Brain by Betty Edwards